 While nonprofits are not required by law to produce an specific type of official report year year, great nonprofits know the value of an annual report in place.

-The Cullinane Law Group works exclusively with the nonprofit sector.
-The firm provides risk management and offers practical solutions for sound governance.
-We help nonprofits, foundations, religious organizations, and social entrepreneurs throughout the United States who seek to create positive change.
+The Cullinane Law Group works exclusively with the tax-exempt nonprofit sector.
+We provide risk management and offer practical solutions for sound governance.
+We help nonprofits, foundations, and professional associations throughout the United States that seek to create positive change.